-The Provost's Office currently offers two more specialized mentoring programs for junior faculty that have limited space and are open by application only.
+The Provost's Office currently offers a specialized mentoring program for junior faculty that has limited space and is open by application only:

-- Humanities: A pilot program is being launched this year for early career (secondand third-year) tenure-track professors in Penn humanities departments.
-The goal of the program is to develop the skills they need to navigate the tenure-track process at Penn and get promoted to tenure.
-These skills include career planning, writing strategies, classroom innovation, and effective communication of research.
-The program will also facilitate networking and collaboration and identification of models of teaching, research, and service outside of their home departments. - STEM: Penn Faculty Pathways The goal of the Penn Pathways program is to improve academic productivity as well as job satisfaction in junior faculty by providing resources to guide their career planning, personal development, and scholarly success at Penn.
+• STEM: Penn Faculty Pathways The goal of the Penn Pathways program is to improve academic productivity as well as job satisfaction in junior faculty by providing resources to guide their career planning, personal development, and scholarly success at Penn.
 Fellows report significant increases in job satisfaction, knowledge of their personal strengths, confidence in their negotiation skills, and progress towards their career goals.
 They also develop a sense of camaraderie, support and shared experience that transcend school and department boundaries to create a culture of collaboration.
 Assistant professors who have been faculty members for at least one or two years (here at Penn or at another institution) may be better positioned to get the most out of this program (as compared with those just appointed).
 The Provost's office will, however, accept applications of assistant professors at any stage (from recent appointment to pre-promotion review) for consideration.